 The construction industry requires safety at all times.
 Handling machines, other equipment, and tools are dangerous when used without caution.
 But according to a Federal government survey, the construction industry has the highest rates of drug and alcohol abuse.

 With this number, safety is a paramount concern.
 That is why a lot of businesses in the construction industry are adopting programs to lower the risk of drug and alcohol use in the workplace.

 General Services Industry

-Most drug and alcohol testing programs are implemented in industries with “safety-sensitive” duties.
-Often times, organizations under general services are overlooked.
+Random drug testing programs are most often implemented in “safety-sensitive” industries.
 Substance abuse in this industry also post a high risk as workers in this industry have access to important documents like financial statements, confidential information, and hold company ideas and plans.
 Workers handle “security-sensitive” duties in this industry.
 A Federal survey shows the rate of workers who abuse drugs and alcohol in different fields in this industry.